Bilal-Shahzad/NFL-Fantasy-Data/README.md

 Devin Singletary (RB) - Go Giants! : Singletary performed well, scoring 9.60 points, which was close to his projection of 11.61 points.
 While he didn't outperform his projection, the decision to bench him did not result in significant missed points.

-J Simmons (Starter): Simmons underperformed slightly, scoring 2.50 points compared to his projected 2.74 points.
+Justin Simmons (DB/Starter): Simmons underperformed slightly, scoring 2.50 points compared to his projected 2.74 points.
 However, the difference here is minimal, and starting him was a sound choice.

-K. Murray (Starter): Murray slightly underperformed, scoring 1.50 points against a projection of 2.79 points, but again, this decision didn't lead to a significant missed opportunity.
+Kenneth Murray (DB/Starter): Ken Murray slightly underperformed, scoring 1.50 points against a projection of 2.79 points, but again, this decision didn't lead to a significant missed opportunity.

 # 2. Variance in Points (My Team vs Opponent)